Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Models.md

 ## Wrap Up (5 minutes)

-Continue reading the Models documentation and submit your answers via [Gradescope](https://gradescope.com).
+Continue on to [Part 3](https://docs.djangoproject.com/en/2.2/intro/tutorial03/) of the tutorial and start on [Homework 2](Projects/02-books-site).

+Fill out the [Vibe Check](https://make.sc/bew1.2-vibe-check) form to let your instructor know of any thoughts or feelings you'd like to share about the class!

 ## Additional Resources